Physical Phenomena Named After Faculty

 Dr. T. Bill Sutherland was a professor at the Department of Physics and Astronomy at the University of Utah from 1971 to 2004.

 The Calogero-Sutherland Model is now a major research area in theoretical physics and pure mathematics.
 Learn more here.
+He was able to build upon Francesco Calogero's work and find a solution at infinite density, known as the Calogero-Sutherland model.

 A more in-depth look at this model is available in this book: